Overview

 ... a (more) complete picture

-The modern retrieval thesaurus combines the structure of a taxonomy with an additional non-hierarchical relationship and also synonym control.
+The modern retrieval thesaurus combines the structure of a taxonomy with additional non-hierarchical relationships and also synonym control.
 Thesauri establish hierarchy, association and equivalence between terms.
 Each can be expressed using the Simple Knowledge Organization System (SKOS) properties skos:broader / skos:narrower; skos:relation; and skos:prefLabel / skos:altLabel (W3C, 2009).

 graph TD